Starmer condemns anti-war coalition with links to Corbyn

 Mr Corbyn branded the current Labour leader’s criticism “very, very unfair”.

-In a stinging rebuke of its work, Sir Kier claimed the organisation is at best “naive”, and at worst a force bolstering those who threaten democracies.
+In a stinging rebuke of its work, Sir Keir claimed the organisation is at best “naive”, and at worst a force bolstering those who threaten democracies.

 Sir Keir also said Mr Corbyn was “wrong” about Nato, and Labour’s commitment to the alliance is “unshakeable”.